twisted/twisted/docs/core/howto/trial.rst

 than ``pdb`` , pass in the fully-qualified name of an object that provides the same interface as ``pdb`` .
 Most third-party debuggers tend to implement an interface similar to ``pdb`` , or at least provide a wrapper object that does.
-For example, invoking trial with the line ``trial --debug --debugger pudb`` will open the `PuDB <http://pypi.python.org/pypi/pudb>`_ debugger instead, provided it is properly installed.
+For example, invoking Trial with the extra arguments ``-debug --debugger pudb`` will open the `PuDB <http://pypi.python.org/pypi/pudb>`_ debugger instead, provided it is properly installed.